django-es/django-elasticsearch-dsl/README.rst

 TODO
 ----

-- Add support for --using (use another elasticsearch cluster) in management commands.
+- Add support for --using (use another Elasticsearch cluster) in management commands.
 - Add management commands for mapping level operations (like update_mapping....).
 - Dedicated documentation.
-- Generate ObjecField/NestField propeties from a DocType class.
+- Generate ObjectField/NestField properties from a DocType class.
 - Add possibility to set a default index in ``class DocType: class Meta index = 'cars'``.
 - More examples.
 - Better ``ESTestCase`` and documentation for testing